lepa22/Download-all-subs/README.md

 After that restart Nautilus and then you can right click in your videos folder and select *Scripts > Download_all_subs*.

-You may have to modify the subliminal path.
-You can find it by running `which subliminal`

 ## Prerequisites:

 To use the scripts, subliminal must be installed.